inoxlang/inox/README.md

 #### **Isolation of Dependencies**

-In imports the importing module specifies the permissions it **grants** to the imported module.
+Permissions granted to the imported modules are specified in the import statements.

 `./app.ix`